 Did the property owner consent to your acts?
 As long as you aren’t breaking other laws, you can take a sledgehammer to your neighbor’s watermelons if he gives you permission.

-If your evil twin brother was the arsonist, you shouldn’t be convicted of his offense.
+If your evil twin brother was the vandal, you shouldn’t be convicted of his offense.

 If you can prove that you were somewhere else, then you couldn’t have committed the crime.